 In the aftermath of the Charleston Massacre Governor Nikki Haley has proposed that the Confederate flag will no longer fly over the State House.
 The governors of Mississippi, Virginia and Tennessee are proposing similar measures and too many Republicans and Democrats are breaking their arms patting themselves on the back for this amazing “progress”.

 All this talk about “heritage” and honoring sainted and valorous Southern “heroes” must be seen within the context of real and undisputed history.
-First and foremost, we should be clear that the driving force of the Confederate States of America was the preservation and continuation of slavery – that is, the sale, ownership and uncontrolled and unlimited physical abuse and degradation of black Americans.
+First and foremost, we should be clear that the driving force of the Confederate States of America was the preservation and continuation of white supremacy and slavery – that is, the sale, ownership and uncontrolled and unlimited physical abuse and degradation of black American men, women and children.

 This really is not a subject of debate.
 Here are the words of Alexander Stephens, the vice president of the CSA speaking about the CSA: